Cabo Daciolo: Candidate for President

 His statements made him a meme in the internet and a popular figure at the time, due to his statements remarked by religious citations and that mix messianism, theocracy, Christian fundamentalism and conspiracy theories.
 His way to speak made him very known by the Brazilian people in general and especially the Evangelical ones, who voted or supported him.

 During a debate with other candidates, promoted by Rede Bandeirantes, Daciolo affirmed that the PDT candidate, Ciro Gomes, was one of the founders of São Paulo Forum and questioned him about his participation in the creation of a supposed Union of Socialist Republics of Latin America, the URSAL.
-Gomes, on the other hand, answered he's not the founder of the Founder and he didn't know anything about the hypothetical Union, causing laughter in the audience.
-The fact led to a bunch of memes on the following day, which treated the subject with humor.
+Gomes, on the other hand, answered he's not the founder of the Forum and he didn't know anything about the hypothetical Union, causing laughter in the audience.
+The fact went viral on social media the following day, which treated the subject with humor.